benson8/hudl-login-tests/README.md

 env BROWSER="chrome" MOBILE_WEB="true" HEADLESS="false" npx mocha tests
 ```

-To run all five supported browser scenarios in sequence, test-runner.sh can be invoked:
+To run supported browser scenarios in sequence, test-runner.sh can be invoked:

 ```bash
 ./test-runner.sh
 ```

-Note on Safari - If you have not used it for automation previously, you might receive the following error:
+Note on Safari on MacOS - If you have not used it for automation previously, you might receive the following error:

 > SessionNotCreatedError: Could not create a session: You must enable the 'Allow Remote Automation' option in Safari's Develop menu to control Safari via WebDriver.